Flash STU: Fast Spectral Transform Units: Experiments with robotics sequence prediction

 \section{Experiments with robotics sequence prediction}

-We now consider next-state prediction using the MuJoCo physics engine~\cite{todorov2012mujoco}, a more challenging sequence prediction task.
+We now consider next-state prediction for actuator coordinates using the MuJoCo physics engine~\cite{todorov2012mujoco}, a more challenging sequence prediction task.
 The goal is to learn the dynamics of a certain physical simulation agent, for example the \texttt{Ant-v1} system,